intelagense/rwxrob/log/chopmeup.md

+##  Thursday, January 7, 2021, 8:55:21PM

+I'm officially dropping Twitch as a primary streaming platform.
+I have almost deleted all the VODS and have disabled VODS and clips.
+The next step will be only reading the chat from YouTube, period.
+If I could drop Twitch chat as well I would.
+This is the best for everyone.
+People can more reliably get a hold of me and my content.
+They already have a YouTube so they don't have to add another account.

 ##  Thursday, January 7, 2021, 7:13:18PM

 Realized that if I use good commit messages --- even on my personal log